Is Veterans Day a national holiday?

 On 11 November 1918, “at the 11th hour of the 11th day of the 11th month” hostilities in World War I came to an end.
 A year later President Woodrow Wilson would make the first proclamation for Armistice Day.
 In 1921, an unknown soldier was buried in Arlington National Cemetery and his tomb became a focal point of reverence for America’s veterans.

-Today a Veterans Day national memorial ceremony is held every year at Arlington National Cemetery, where over 400,000 people - most of whom served in the armed forces - are buried.
+A Veterans Day national memorial ceremony is held every year at Arlington National Cemetery, where over 400,000 people - most of whom served in the armed forces - are buried.
 The service, which begins at 11 am ET, includes the laying of a wreath at the Tomb of the Unknown Soldier, a monument dedicated to members of the US military whose remains have not been identified.

 How to honor veterans that are among us